‘Teen Mom 2’: Javi Marroquin Dishes On Getting Back Together With Kailyn Lowry

 Kailyn took to her social media as well when rumors that the Teen Mom 2 couple were reuniting hit the internet.
 Lowry told her followers that she has never gotten back together with an ex, and it doesn’t look like she’s going to start now.

-Recently, Javi Marroquin had decided to move on with his life and he began dating a new woman named Cassie Bucka.
+Recently, Javi Marroquin had decided to move on with his life and began dating a new woman, Cassie Bucka.

 The pair dated for a month and confirmed their relationship on their social media pages, to which Kailyn responded by tweeting, “Remember guys, you have to blast your new relationship all over social media or it ain’t real.”

 However, last week Javi confirmed to Radar Online that he and Cassie had split.
-Marroquin revealed that Bucka just wasn’t ready for a serious relationship, or to have that relationship thrust into the spotlight, media, or on Teen Mom 2.
+Marroquin revealed that Bucka just wasn’t ready for a serious relationship or to have that relationship thrust into the spotlight, media, or on Teen Mom 2.

 “She’s an amazing girl though and if she ever does allow someone to love her that’ll be a lucky guy.
 I hope it’ll be me, but not right now I guess.
 It just sucks cause Lincoln was starting to open up to her and asked about her, but I’ll take the bullet on that one.”

 As many Teen Mom 2 fans know, Javi Marroquin and Kailyn Lowry officially split back in May after they said they disagreed on having more children.
-However, later Javi claimed that some of Kailyn’s friends had contacted him and told him that she had cheated on him, and had been behaving inappropriately while he was overseas on deployment with the Air Force.
-Javi even said he was planning to write his own tell-all book about how Lowry had wronged him, and title it Heartlessly Hustled playing off Kailyn’s memoir titled Hustle and Heart.
+However, later Javi claimed that some of Kailyn’s friends had contacted him and told him that she had cheated on him and had been behaving inappropriately while he was overseas on deployment with the Air Force.

+Javi even said he was planning to write his own tell-all book about how Lowry had wronged him and title it Heartlessly Hustled playing off Kailyn’s memoir titled Hustle and Heart.
 However, when cooler heads prevailed, Marroquin said he was rethinking writing a book that could hurt he and Lowry’s son, Lincoln, in the future.

 Meanwhile, the new season of Teen Mom 2 has finally started airing on MTV, and fans are tuning in to see what kind of drama really went on between Kailyn Lowry and Javi Marroquin.
 The couple can be seen in previews arguing over their relationship, children, and more.
-In this week’s episode Javi returns home from his deployment, and the divorce becomes very real for the family.
+In this week’s episode, Javi returns home from his deployment, and the divorce becomes very real for the family.

 What are your thoughts on the latest Teen Mom 2 news about Kailyn Lowry and Javi Marroquin?
 Do you think they’ll ever get back together?